makerdao/mips/MIP63/MIP63.md

 Keeper Networks are expected to track all active `IJob` contracts, and execute any of them if they return a successful response (budget permitting).
 Consistent failure to execute an available action when it is your turn may result in an Offboarding application.

 Keeper Networks are expected to "play nice".
 There is no smart contract enforcement of taking turns, and declaring yourself as a certain network.
 Instead this is enforced by off-chain monitoring and potentially revoking budgets.
 This "play nice" strategy is necessary to save a lot of gas and reduce complexity.

+If they define a budget, each Keeper Network will need to support an instance of `NetworkPaymentAdapter` which sits between `dss-vest` and the network treasury.
+Treasuries should report the total buffer size in DAI via the `getBufferSize()` function defined in `INetworkTreasury` interface.
+This includes any value sitting in tokens other than DAI.
+Oracle conversion should be done to report the DAI value.

 This subproposal process allows keeper networks to apply for an operating budget from the Surplus Buffer.